 Hoyrup created a wide range of stylish modern Danish lights, that were easily-assembled and therefore easy to ship around the world to more than 40 countries.
 In 1978 the company was split and sold, it became HoyrupLight.
-It ended business in the mid 1980s.
-The famous lamps are copied by many companies.
+It ended business in the mid 80’s.
+Their famous lamps are copied by many companies.

 Other designers that worked for Hoyrup: Carsten Erik Schiøler, Uffe Gustav Schiøler.

 Links (external links open in a new window)